Bathrooms and the seaside go together like fish and chips. Give yourself an easy design win by using nautical bathroom decor in your wash space.

-So even if you are fully land-locked, make the most of that coastal feeling with bathroom design ideas that will bring the seaside inside.
+So even if you are fully land-locked, make the most of that coastal feeling with nautical bathroom ideas that will bring the coastal life inside.

 Buy now: Similar Timber, B&Q

-Keep your base colour neutral: White walls and floors will open up even a tiny room and give a feeling of a light and airy space.
+Keep your base colour scheme neutral for effective nautical bathroom decor.
+White walls and floors will open up even a tiny room and give a feeling of a light and airy space.
 Choose accents of natural, earthy tones to warm up your room.
 Opt for wooden bath panels to shake-up a blue and white room.

-Epitomise beach-hut chic with white shabby-chic storage and coastal-style accessories.
+Epitomise beach-hut chic with white shabby-chic bathroom shelving ideas and coastal-style accessories.
 Introduce elements of coastal living by using a few carefully chosen accessories.
-A drift-wood style ledge infront of the mirror creates a lovely display shelf perfect for shells and wild-flowers vased in simple jam jars.
+A drift-wood style ledge in front of the mirror creates a lovely display shelf perfect for shells and wild-flowers in simple jam jars.

 Be invigorated by a stormy-sea shade or moody blue sky.
 Choose a St Ives-inspired fabric beneath the basin, you'd be forgiven for thinking you were on a permanent holiday while using it.
 To keep the look crisp, choose pure whites, not creamy, yellower shades, as these will look dirtier against the fresh blue tones.